jennifermf/masto-bot/README.txt

 Wishlist:
 ========================

-Future versions will include the ability to parse and post 500-ish character blocks from full books or texts.
+- Future versions will include the ability to parse and post 500-ish character blocks from full books or texts.
+- And get rid of that time.sleep() thing in favor of actual scheduled tasks.